-The music by the end of the book is at least Grade 2 level, underlining the rapid progress expected.
+The music by the end of the book is at at the top end of Elementary level, moving towards Intermediate, underlining the rapid progress expected.

 The interactive CD includes electronic keyboard backing tracks for many of the pieces in the earlier stages; this is excellent for consolidating a sense of pulse and timing.
 There are also a number of aural exercises included, which certainly adds value to both the pedagogy and the resource itself.